yellows8/3ds_homemenuhax/README.md

 * themehax: Any theme you select must be a DLC-theme as a regular theme.
 Theme shuffling isn't usable.
 * shufflehax: You must select exactly two DLC-themes via theme-shuffling, no regular-theme.
 You can't successfully select the same DLC-theme twice.
 Normally Home Menu won't allow you to select only one theme for theme-shuffling, but in this case it does, do not try this because Home Menu will just reset the theme-data settings in this case.

-When you're selecting a "Basic: {color}" theme with the menuhax_manager option mentioned above, you can keep the X button pressed while selecting the theme to dump the theme-data to '/3ds/menuhax_manager/'.
+When you're selecting a "Basic: {color}" theme with the menuhax_manager option mentioned above, there's an option to dump the theme-data to '/3ds/menuhax_manager/'.
 This isn't needed unless you want to use that theme-data with other tools/etc. Note that this menu in menuhax_manager is only usable when the app is running via \*hax payload >=v2.0.

 If you want to revert the theme to "no-theme" with menuhax still installed, you can select the menuhax_manager "Delete" menu option, then select the option for this.
 After doing so, you have to enter the Home Menu theme-settings menu again if you want to setup more themes later.